ACRC/HPC-community-docs/source/index.md

 The HPC community documentation is complementary to the [ACRC HPC Documentation and User Guides][acrc-hpc-user-docs].
 It provides a space for user-contributed specialist documentation relating to particular research areas.
-For example, documentation for a research software packages used in particular domain might include:
+For example, documentation for a research software package used in particular domain might include:

 * Example job submission scripts for the package
 * Running the software efficiently on the HPC facilities